-All applications are handled online via the ORMatch System at National Matching Services, Inc. Curriculum Vitae, GPA, Board Scores, 3 Letters of Recommendation, and an Interview are used for the selection procedure.
+All applications are handled online via the ORMatch System at National Matching Services, Inc. Curriculum vitae, GPA, NBEO scores, three letters of recommendation, and an interview are used for the selection process.

 Criteria for Completion

 - Successful completion of all clinical assignments - Attendance and participation at weekly education conferences - A written paper of publishable quality or case report.
 The case report can be part of an application for fellowship in the American Academy of Optometry.